 Figure 3 - The flow of cerebrospinal fluid around the brain, with the perivascular space shown within the inset red box.
 [12] Licensed under Creative Commons Attribution 4.0 International.

 In addition to Cavalier King Charles Spaniels, both Syringomyelia and Chiari-Like Malformation are known to present in humans.
-[13] Canine Chiari-Like Malformation is sufficiently analogous to its human counterpart for diagnostic and surgical techniques used to treat one to be effective on the other, resulting in extensive veterinary research being performed upon the Cavalier King Charles Spaniel breed as well as similarly affected dogs.
-[14]
+[13] Canine Chiari-Like Malformation is sufficiently analogous to its human counterpart of types 0 and 1 Chiari Malformation for diagnostic and surgical techniques used to treat one to be effective on the other, resulting in extensive veterinary research being performed upon the Cavalier King Charles Spaniel breed as well as similarly affected dogs.
+This is an example of “One Health” science [14], an interdisciplinary initiative to combine the results of research in various fields to benefit other research areas.

 Current Approaches to Diagnosis and Treatment of Canine Elbow Dysplasia